Uniform Fetish

 In practice

 The interest is expressed through partners wearing uniforms, through uniform-themed role-play and power-exchange scenarios, and through aesthetic enjoyment of the structure, insignia, and formality these garments convey.
 For many people it functions as an enhancing preference within otherwise conventional attraction rather than a requirement, and it overlaps heavily with authority-coded and dominance/submission dynamics.
-Uniforms are often modified (in leather, latex, or with added stockings and heels) blending the role cue with a material fetish.
+It sits alongside other clothing-and-material fetishes: uniforms are often modified in leather, latex, or heavy denim, or paired with lingerie, stockings and heels, blending the role cue with a material fetish.

 Psychology